I have a mixed marriage . . . at least in the summer.

 For years, my husband has kayaked in whitewater while I’ve rowed on flat.
 We were like the proverbial ships that passed on different days of the week: I rowed alone very early on weekdays; he kayaked with his friends on weekends.

 Then, he took rowing lessons.
 Now, some mornings, he joins me on the Connecticut River, where I keep a racing shell and he has a rowboat with a sliding seat.
 My turn . . .
 Hoping to spend even more time together on the water, I decided to give whitewater paddling a try.
 But if you are smart and safe, whitewater paddling isn’t something you just jump into on your own or let your spouse try to teach you.
-So I signed up for a weekend beginner clinic at Zoar Outdoor, an adventure center in Charlemont, Massachusetts.
+So I signed up for a weekend beginner clinic, learning to paddle at Zoar Outdoor, an adventure center in Charlemont, Massachusetts.

 It felt great to be the one heading out for the weekend for a change, leaving the laundry, garden and chores behind.
 Clearly, I wasn’t alone: in my class of five beginners, I was one of three women motivated to try this new sport because our partners were already whitewater paddlers; the other two in our group were a couple, starting out together.

 We met in the old, red, farmhouse which houses both Zoar’s retail store and the adventure center, where people can sign up for rafting trips, rock climbing school or a zip line canopy tour.
 The center also offers certification clinics for paddling instructors, and serves as a hub for DIY paddlers on the Deerfield, which is a whitewater Mecca thanks to scheduled water releases from a series of hydroelectric dams.Whitewater on demand!